sbsambado/classes/README.md

 # quant_classes
-quantitative/data science projects/lessons from classes I have taken at UCLA/SFSU/UCSB
+quantitative/data science projects/lessons from classes I have taken at UCSB